netinvent/npbackup/README.md

 ### Prebuilt executables
 On linux, copy `npbackup` executable to `/usr/local/bin` and make it executable via `chmod +x /usr/local/bin/npbackup`.
 Any distribution with glibc >= 2.17 should do.

-On Windows, you can directly execute `npbackup.exe` or use `NPBackupInstaller.exe` to install NPBackup into program files and create a run schedule.
+On Windows, you can directly execute `npbackup.exe` that comes in the zip archive.
 The x64 binary is compatible with Windows 10+.
 The x86 binary is compatible with windows Vista and higher.
 On those old systems, you might need to install Visual C runtime 2015.

 ### PyPI installation